AriFordsham/GHCWiki/records/overloaded-record-fields/implementation.md

 Where an AST representation type (e.g. `HsRecField` or `ConDeclField`) contained an argument of type `Located id` for a field, it now stores a `Located RdrName` for the label and `Maybe id` for the selector.
 The parser supplies `Nothing` for the selector; it is filled in by the renamer  (by `rnHsRecFields1` in `RnPat`, and `rnField` in `RnTypes`).
 Partial functions are provided to extract the `Located id`, but they will panic if called on not-yet-renamed syntax.

-## Next steps
+## Source expressions

-The `HsExpr.HsExpr` type has an extra constructor `HsOverloadedRecFld OccName`.
-When `-XOverloadedRecordFields` is enabled, and the renamer encounters `HsVar "x"` where `x` refers to multiple `GRE`s that are all record fields, it replaces it with `HsOverloadedRecFld "x"`.
-There needs to be a similar constructor for non-overloaded projections, so that we can pretty-print the field name but store the selector name.
+The `HsExpr` type has extra constructors `HsOverloadedRecFld OccName` and `HsSingleRecFld OccName id`.
+When `-XOverloadedRecordFields` is enabled, and `rnExpr` encounters `HsVar "x"` where `x` refers to multiple `GRE`s that are all record fields, it replaces it with `HsOverloadedRecFld "x"`.
 When the typechecker sees `HsOverloadedRecFld x` it emits a wanted constraint `Has alpha x beta` and returns type `alpha -> beta` where `alpha` and `beta` are fresh unification variables.

+When the flag is not enabled, `rnExpr` turns an unambiguous record field `foo` into `HsSingleRecFld foo $sel_foo_T`.
+The point of this constructor is so we can pretty-print the field name but store the selector name for typechecking.

+## Automatic instance generation

-Automatic `Has` instances are generated, provided the extension is enabled, around the same time as derived instances (from **deriving** clauses) are generated.
-Every record field `GRE` in scope gives rise to an instance, and the dictionary function is already available.
+`Has` instances are generated, provided the extension is enabled, in `tcInstDecls1` (the same time as derived instances (from **deriving** clauses) are generated).
+Every record field `GRE` in scope gives rise to an instance.
 Such instances are available when typechecking the current module (in `tcg_inst_env`) but not exported to other modules (via `tcg_insts`).
+At the moment, fresh `DFunId`s are generated for all instances in scope, and they are not exported in interface files, but perhaps this should change?